Fana, Bergen: Transport

 A shopping street in Nesttun, a commercial centre in Fana.

 The European route E39 highway passes through the borough of Fana.
 From the border with Årstad borough (north of Fjøsanger) to the neighborhood of Hop, the E39 highway is the 4-lane dual carriageway called Fritz C. Riebers veg.
-At Hop, the E39 highway branches off from the 4-lane road and passes through two tunnels on its way to the village of Nesttun, where-from it continues southwestwards through Valla and Kaland before entering the neighboring municipality of Os.
+At Hop, the E39 highway branches off from the 4-lane road and passes through two tunnels on its way to the village of Nesttun, where-from it continues southwestwards through Valla and Kaland before entering the neighboring Bjørnafjorden Municipality.
 From Hop, Fritz C. Riebers veg continues southwards as Rv 580 to Lagunen Storsenter.

 Prior to the construction of Fritz C. Riebers veg, the main road between central Bergen and Fana had been Fv 582, which passes through Storetveit, Paradis, Hop, Nesttun and Skjold from Årstad borough to Lagunen Storsenter.
 Other significant roads include Rv 546 from Lagunen Storsenter through Fanahammeren to Krokvåg, Fv 585 from Landås in Årstad through Nattland to Paradis, Fv 163 over Fanafjellet to Nordvik, and Fv 183 past Bjøllebotn to Myrdal.

 Due to the insufficient standard of E39, the main road between Bergen and Os and Stavanger, plans have been prepared for a new 4-lane road southwards from Bergen.
 The new road, which will branch off from Fritz C. Riebers veg north of Lagunen, will be funded partly by toll revenue.

 As elsewhere in Bergen, the bus service in Fana is operated by Tide Buss.